 Private lands taken from the property tax rolls shall be required to pay an in-lieu tax equal to the tax on comparable property.
 (2020).
-(Originated in: Cochise County)

 City Regional Plans:

 Regional growth plans that incorporate both municipal and county areas should be ratified by the citizens residing within the boundaries of the planning area and not limited to only those within the municipal jurisdiction.
 (Reaffirmed 2019)